RaviTambade/dotnetnihilentngdev/Notes/day6.md

 ### 🌟 Mentor Storytelling Flow

-So yesterday, Pallavi asked me a very practical question:
+Pallavi asked me a very practical question:
 👉 *“Sir, can we run an application directly using the **solution folder**?”*

 And that’s where the real understanding of **.NET solutions vs. projects** comes into the picture.